The King is back: Twitter celebrates Nadal’s Italian Open title triumph against Djokovic

 But after lifting his first title of the season, the 32-year-old has returned to his best form ahead of Roland Garros.

-With the win, Nadal also overtook Djokovic at the top of the list for most Masters wins and Twitter was elated to see the ‘King of Clay’ end his barren run.
+With the win, Nadal also overtook Djokovic at the top of the list for most Masters wins.

 And Twitter was happy that the Spaniard was back to his best.

-Here are some of the reactions
+Here are some of the reactions:

 (with AFP inputs)